When Selling Your Home Can Help Save the Climate

 Thinking of selling your home?
 We want to help you make it greener, healthier, and more valuable first.

 Most homeowners don’t have the time, money, or appetite for a major retrofit while living in their house.
-That’s where timing, financing, and new technology come together to change the game — at the time of sale, when money changes hands and their motivation is high.
+That’s where timing, financing, and new technology come together to change the game — at the time of sale, when money changes hands and motivation is high.

 1) Build a Home Profile